-It is a condition to the sale of the Class A notes that they be rated "AAA" by Fitch Ratings and "AAA (sf)" by Standard & Poor's Ratings Services.
+It is a condition to the sale of the Class A notes that they be rated "AAA" by Fitch Ratings and "AAA (sf)" by Standard & Poor's Ratings Services, a Standard & Poor's Financial Services LLC business.

 Risk Factors

 Some of the factors you should consider before making an investment in the Class A notes are described in this offering memorandum under "RISK FACTORS."